Your Snow Removal Operations Will Benefit From This

-Fleet telematics can help managers monitor resources in real-time.
+Fleet telematics can help managers conduct a series of checks and balances with certain notifications and a mobile app, called Task Tracker, for an easy and convenient way to ensure the drivers are well equipped for the day ahead.
 You can also track metrics to get a bird’s eye view of how much stock you’re using over time.

 Good communication is crucial, especially during the height of the snow season.

-Real-time data makes it easier to be transparent: stats can help fleet managers talk to their drivers about their use of resources, driving speed, and safety concerns, etc.
+Real-time data makes it easier to be transparent: stats can help fleet managers talk to their drivers about their use of resources, driving speed, and safety concerns.

 Stopping distances rise significantly when a vehicle breaks on black ice vs. asphalt (Image Source).

 Well-executed preparation and emergency readiness are vital for snow removal operations.
-Fleet telematics can help you run preventative maintenance checks, monitor stock levels, and track vehicles and weather conditions in real-time.
+Fleet telematics can help you run preventative maintenance checks, monitor stock levels, and track vehicles in real-time.